emrexhepi/Wikipedia-Viewer/README.md

 ### How to run
 1. install node.js and npm
 2. pull the project to a folder
-3. run "npm install"
+3. from cmd/terminal run "npm install"
-4. run "webpack"
+4. run "npm start"
-5. optional: if you want webpack to build after every file change run "webpack --watch"

-And you are ready to go.
+And you are good to go with a live developement enviroment.

 A live version of this mini web app you can find on my codepend profile.